-Under Sherri’s leadership, the NEMPAC organization has built capacity by providing artistic professional opportunities to hundreds of artists and musicians per year, growing it’s educational programs and partnerships to serve over 1,200 students per week, and to promote the integration of the arts across other disciplines including public health, athletics, and tourism.
+Under Sherri’s leadership, the NEMPAC organization has built capacity by providing artistic professional opportunities to hundreds of artists and musicians per year, growing its educational programs and partnerships to serve over 1,200 students per week, and to promote the integration of the arts across other disciplines including public health, athletics, and tourism.
 As of September 2017, the organization has doubled its annual operating budget since 2012 and is now considered a mid-sized non-profit with an annual operating budget of over $500,000.
-As a participant of music programming at a young age, Ms. Snow understands the power of artistic programming in a community.
-She has aimed to enhance the rich history of the North End neighborhood by making one of Boston’s most treasured neighborhoods a destination for art and culture.
+As a participant of music programming at a young age, she understands, first hand, the power of artistic programming in a community.
+She aims to enhance the rich history of the North End neighborhood by making one of Boston’s most treasured neighborhoods a destination for art and culture.

-MANDA SHEPHERD | Educational Programs Director
+ALLIE MEEK-CARUFEL | Educational Programs Director

 She has over 15+ years of experience working in various roles including Project Management, Brand Management, Creative Direction, Graphic Design, and Training in the Financial, Research, Medical, and Educational industries.
 Rose-Marie’s background and skills set have taught her the importance of being proactive and thinking “creatively” outside the box.

 Mary-Alexandra received her Master of Music from Shenandoah Conservatory and her Bachelor of Music from Concordia College in Moorhead, MN.

-CHRISTINA WRIGHT-IVANOVA | Artistic Director, Bijou de la Vida Professional Musicians Gallery Series
+CHRISTINA WRIGHT-IVANOVA | Artistic Director, Professional Musicians Series

 She is on faculty at New England Conservatory’s Summer Institute for Contemporary Performance Practice, and has previously worked at Dolora Zajick’s Institute for Young Dramatic Voices, the Boston University School of Music and the BU Tanglewood Institute Opera Intensive (BUTI), American Institute for Musical Studies in Graz, Austria, and at the Franco-American Vocal Academy (FAVA) in Salzburg.
 She was also previously Assistant Professor of Music at the University of Nevada, Las Vegas.

-She has performed as a chamber musician throughout the USA, Australia, UK, Europe, Canada, China and South America, appearing in recital with many established artists, including Tchaikovsky Competition Bronze medal cellist Bion Tsang, virtuoso violinist Yevgeny Kutik, Israel Philharmonic violinist Sharon Cohen, and Joachim International Violin competition winner Dami Kim.
+Christina has performed as a chamber musician throughout the USA, Australia, UK, Europe, Canada, China and South America, appearing in recital with many established artists, including Tchaikovsky Competition Bronze medal cellist Bion Tsang, virtuoso violinist Yevgeny Kutik, Israel Philharmonic violinist Sharon Cohen, and Joachim International Violin competition winner Dami Kim.
 As a Guest Pianist-in-Residence with Venezuela’s classical music program, El Sistema, she taught classes, worked with emerging young artists and was interviewed on TV, newspaper, and radio broadcasts throughout the country.
 A critically-acclaimed CD with violinist Kathrin ten Hagen entitled ‘Eastern Impressions’ was released under the German label, ARS Produktion.
 She has been heard on Deutschland Radio, WDR3 Kultur Radio, Bayerischer Rundfunk (BR Klassik, Munich), Radio Caracas (Venezuela), WORD Madison, WRUV Radio Vermont, and Norddeutscher Rundfunk (NDR).
 She also recorded a series of demos for Jonny Greenwood’s (Radiohead) soundtrack for the movie ‘The Master’ (Western LLC, 2012).
 The 2017/18 season includes recitals in the USA, Italy, Germany, and Bulgaria.

 She has premiered over twenty works by living composers and feels strongly about performing, teaching and promoting new music.
 She has performed both solo and collaborative new works in the Isabella Stewart Gardner Museum, Boston’s Museum of Fine Arts, The Harvard Club, Opera America (NY), New England Conservatory’s Jordan Hall, Tanglewood’s Ozawa Hall, Old North Meeting House, Clutch New Music series in Austin TX, NEXTET series, the NEON Festival in Las Vegas, and the Steve Reich Festival in Boston, where she worked with the composer.
 Recent international concert performances at the Teatro Sociale in Como (Italy), Reaktorhalle (Munich, Germany), Humboldt University (Berlin), École Normale Supérieure (Lyon, France), Joanneumsviertel Museum (Graz, Austria), Amici della Musica Paisello Concert Hall (Lucera, Italy), and the Schloss Frohnburg (Salzburg).